kpirabaharan/Netflix-Clone/README.md

 - Movie Details: Users can view detailed information about a specific movie or TV show.
 - Watchlist: Users can add movies and TV shows to their watchlist for later viewing.
 - Responsive Design: The app is optimized for various screen sizes and devices.

+## AWS S3 Storage

+The app utilizes AWS S3 storage to securely store videos and thumbnail images.
+This ensures high availability and reliability for streaming content.

 ## Demo